 Marriage is like riding a bike.
 You can only coast for so long before losing your momentum and falling over.
 You’ve got to keep pedaling if you don’t want to crash.

-That’s part of the reason I signed up for Revive Our Heart’s new 30-Day Respect Challenge over the weekend.
+That’s part of the reason I signed up for my own 30-Day Respect Challenge over the weekend.

 I enthusiastically agreed and provided the extra 5 days worth of material they requested, then waited eagerly for their design team to get everything else ready.